cryptonetD/chains/Lumenx/TestNet/install.md

 # Next steps

 All gentx files are going to be collected into genesis file.
-New genesis is goint to be pushed into the repo together with persistent_peers.
+New genesis is going to be pushed into the repo together with persistent_peers.
 The chain is going to be ready to be started.